LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Introduction

 Different from natural images, UAV remote sensing images are often very large in size, usually with a resolution of tens of thousands by tens of thousands.
-UAV remote sensing image segmentation is a challenge task due to the large variations in the size, shape, color and location of the ground object, as shown in Fig.1.
-Figs.\ref{a1} and \ref{a2}. show the different style buildings though they belong to the same ground object.
-In the other case, the surface feature elements of different ground objects may be similar.
-As shown in Figs.\ref{b1} and \ref{b2}, the top of a concrete building is very similar to the surface of a concrete road, leading to difficulty in feature extraction.
-A lot of greenery on both sides or in the center of the road, and vehicles on the road cover the road, which would affect the road surface segmentation results, as shown in Figs.\ref{c1} and \ref{c2}.
-In addition, buildings with different scales are likely to affect the performance of the model, which requires the model with a strong ability to extract multi-scale context features.
+UAV remote sensing image segmentation is a challenging task due to the large variations in the size, shape, color, and location of the ground objects, as shown in Fig.1.
+Figs.\ref{image_examples}A and \ref{image_examples}D show different styles of buildings, even though they belong to the same ground object.
+In other cases, the surface feature elements of different ground objects may be similar.
+As shown in Figs.\ref{image_examples}B and \ref{image_examples}E, the top of a concrete building is very similar to the surface of a concrete road, leading to difficulties in feature extraction.
+There is a lot of greenery on both sides or in the center of the road, and vehicles on the road cover the road, which would affect the road surface segmentation results, as shown in Figs.\ref{image_examples}C and \ref{image_examples}F. Additionally, buildings with different scales are likely to affect the performance of the model, requiring a model with a strong ability to extract multi-scale context features.